harshalpatel/mechanicalbattery/docs/README.md

 These criteria are specified in units.
 Establishing a solid foundation of unit is necessary to create and meet the correct performance criteria.

 ### [Energy vs Power](energy-vs-power.md)
+Often used interchangeably and absolutely not interchangeable; understanding what energy and power are and the differences between them is required to understand energy generation and storage.

 ### Battery Characteristics
 ---